Puzzle

 A puzzle is a game, problem, or toy that tests a person's ingenuity or knowledge.
-In a puzzle, the solver is expected to put pieces together (or take them apart) in a logical way, in order to arrive at the correct or fun solution of the puzzle.
+In a puzzle, the solver is expected to put pieces together (or take them apart) in a logical way, in order to find the solution of the puzzle.
 There are different genres of puzzles, such as crossword puzzles, word-search puzzles, number puzzles, relational puzzles, and logic puzzles.
 The academic study of puzzles is called enigmatology.

 Puzzles are often created to be a form of entertainment but they can also arise from serious mathematical or logical problems.
 In such cases, their solution may be a significant contribution to mathematical research.